angeloskath/supervised-lda/docs/site/console_applications.md

 LDA++ implements a variational Expectation-Maximization (EM) procedure for the parameter estimation.
 To be more precise, we perform variational inference for learning the variational parameters in E-step and parameter estimation in M-step.
-The number of Expectation-Maximization (EM) steps that should be executed in order to train a model can be specified, by setting the **iterations** argument.
+The number of Expectation-Maximization steps that should be executed in order to train a model can be specified, by setting the **iterations** argument.
 In addition, the user can specify the number of threads to be used in the Expectation step, by setting the value of the **workers** argument.
 The **snapshot_every** parameter is used to specify the number of EM steps, after which a model will be saved in the defined path.
 For example, if we set the **snapshot_every** argument to 5 and the **iterations** argument to 20, we will end up with 4 trained model, the first one will refer to the 5th iteration, the second one to the 10th, the third one to the 15th and the last one to 20th iteration.
 Moreover, the user can change the number of topics, by setting the **topics** optional argument and the seed value, used for the generation of random numbers, be setting the **random_state** argument.

 Finally, the last argument in all provided console applications is **continue**.
 This argument is used to define the path of an already trained model from which